FedeCarollo/CI2025_lab2/README.md

 ### Final results CSV

-The file `tsp_best_solutions.csv` contains the best solutions found across all solvers and parameter combinations for each problem (using `seed=42` as explained):
+The file `tsp_best_solutions.csv` contains the best solutions found across all solvers and parameter combinations for each problem (using `seed=42` for reproducibility):

 ```
 problem_name,best_fitness,best_sequence